Sandis Ozoliņš: Retirement

-On May 27, 2014, during an interview on national television he announced his retirement from professional hockey and plans to move into politics.
-However, he returned to Dinamo Riga as an assistant coach on October 31, 2016.
-He was promoted to head coach of the team on May 29, 2017.
+On May 27, 2014, during an interview on national television, Ozoliņš announced his retirement from professional ice hockey and planned to move into politics.
+However, he returned to Dinamo Riga as an assistant coach on October 31, 2016, and was promoted to head coach on May 29, 2017.
+On November 8, 2022, Ozoliņš was hired as an amateur scout for the NHL's Colorado Avalanche.

 International play

-Ozoliņš, who was born in Latvia, played hockey internationally for the Soviet Union until 1991.
-His first major international tournament was 1991 World Junior Ice Hockey Championships, where he won a silver medal, losing in the gold medal game to Canada.
-Following the breakup of the Soviet Union, he played under the new flag of the Commonwealth of Independent States (CIS) and won a gold medal at the 1992 World Junior Championships.
-During the tournament, the USSR was formally dissolved and the team was renamed as the Commonwealth of Independent States national junior team.
-Because Ozoliņš and Sergei Zholtok were from Latvia, which wasn't a member of the CIS, some other teams protested, but the protest was denied.
+Ozoliņš, who was born in Latvia, and played internationally for the Soviet Union until 1991.
+His first major international tournament was the 1991 World Junior Championships, where he won a silver medal, losing in the gold medal game to Canada junior team.
+Following the breakup of the Soviet Union, he played for the CIS junior team and won a gold medal at the 1992 World Junior Championships.
+During the tournament, Soviet Union was formally dissolved and the team was renamed as the Commonwealth of Independent States national junior team.
+Because Ozoliņš and Sergei Zholtok were from Latvia, which was not a member of the CIS, some other teams protested, but the protest was denied.

-Ozoliņš didn't play again internationally until 1998 due to injuries and the NHL playoff schedule.
-In 1998, after losing with the Avalanche to the Edmonton Oilers in the first round of the playoffs, Ozoliņš was able to rush to Switzerland and made his debut for Latvia in the elite division, where team Latvia had qualified for the second time since its independence in 1991.
-At that tournament he registered 1 goal and 2 assists.
-He again helped for his nation at the Men's World Ice Hockey Championship; he was able to participate because of the Hurricanes loss in the Conference quarterfinals.
-Latvia finished the tournament in 13th place.
-He played in next year's championship as well and one game during the 2002 Winter Olympics Ice hockey tournament.
-In the game versus Slovakia, Ozoliņš registered 4 assists, helping Latvia to a 6–6 tie.
+Ozoliņš did not play again internationally until 1998 due to injuries and the NHL playoffs schedule.
+In 1998, after losing with the Avalanche to the Edmonton Oilers in the first round of the 1998 Stanley Cup playoffs, he was able to make his debut for Latvia senior team in the 1998 World Championship.
+In that tournament, he registered one goal and two assists.
+He the played for Latvia in the 2001 World Championship as the team finished the tournament in 13th place.
+He played in next year's championship as well as one game during the 2002 Winter Olympics.
+In the game against Slovakia, Ozoliņš registered four assists, helping Latvia to a 6–6 tie.

-After a three-year absence, Ozoliņš helped Latvia qualify for the 2006 Winter Olympics Ice hockey tournament.
-It was intended to be his last international tournament; he announced his international retirement to the media following the conclusion of the Olympics.
-In spite of his announced retirement he rejoined team Latvia in their bid to qualify for the 2014 Olympics.
-The Latvian team, including Ozoliņš, did indeed qualify for the 2014 Winter Olympic Games in Sochi (and was named captain), where they upset the Swiss to earn a berth in the quarterfinals, then lost to Canada to finish 8th.
+After a three-year absence, Ozoliņš helped Latvia qualify for the 2006 Winter Olympics.
+At the conclusion of the Winter Olympics. he announced his international retirement.
+However, he rejoined Latvia's team in their bid to qualify for the 2014 Winter Olympics.
+Ozoliņš served as captain during the 2014 Winter Olympics as Latvia finished eighth in the tournament.